paysafegroup/paysafe-sdk-security-advisory/README.md

 # Security Advisory: Fake Paysafe, Skrill and Neteller SDK Packages on npm and PyPI

----

 ## Summary

 Paysafe is aware of public reporting about fake SDK packages published to npm and PyPI using Paysafe, Skrill and Neteller-related names.
 According to the report, these packages were malicious and were designed to steal credentials, access tokens and environment information from developer workstations and CI/CD environments.

 There is **no indication** from the public report that Paysafe, Skrill, Neteller, or Paysafe-operated systems were breached.
-This advisory is intended to help merchants determine whether their own development, build or deployment environments may have been exposed through installation of malicious third-party packages.
+This advisory is intended to help merchants determine whether their own development, build or deployment environments may have been exposed through the installation of malicious third-party packages.

 Merchants should only install SDKs, libraries and integration components that are linked from the official Paysafe Developer documentation or published under verified Paysafe-owned package namespaces.

----

 ## Affected Fake Package Names